herecomesjaycee/herecomesjaycee.com-archive-/src/pages/my-claim-dossier/index.md

 date: "2017-06-01T22:12:03.284Z"
 ---

-Caroline, Rose and I built a proof a concept app on insurance claim approval & public ledging system.
+Caroline, Rozi and I built a proof a concept app on insurance claim approval & public ledging system.
 We won overall second place at [Break The Block](http://breaktheblock.simplybusiness.co.uk/) hackathon with titles on Best Blockchain & Best Concept

 ## Reference